How Do I Adopt a Pet?

 We encourage anyone who is interested in adopting to visit our adoptable pets gallery to learn about the animals we have available.
 We provide information about each of our guests, including size information, age, a short bio and where they are located.
 The Pensacola Humane Society is doing it's best to place more pets in foster homes while they wait for their adoptive homes in an effort to decrease stress and increase our lifesaving efforts.

 Please note that all of our available animals are current on their vaccinations, spayed or neutered and microchipped.

 Step Two: Picking the Perfect Companion

-The Pet I Want is at the Shelter
+The Pet I Want to Meet is at the Shelter

 Step Three: Where Do We Sign?

-So, you found the perfect pet and you can’t wait to get them home and love them forever.
+So, you found the perfect pet and you can not wait to get them home and love them forever.
 Great!
-We are so excited for both you and the animal.
-All that's left is the paperwork, which gets approved by our adoption staff.
-In order to adopt a pet, you will be asked if you meet the following criteria in addition to basic animal care:
+We are so excited for both you and the animal you are interested in.
+All that's left is counseling with our adoption staff or foster families.
+After this process there is just a bit of paperwork to complete!
+Keep in mind to adopt a pet you must meet the following criteria in addition to being able to provide basic animal care:

-- You must be at least 18 years of age for cats or 21 years of age for dogs and have sufficient means to support a pet.
+- You must be at least 18 years of age and have sufficient means to support a pet.